macthecadillac/rosters/README.md

 Support/rosters.toml`.
 On Unix (with the exception of macOS)/Unix-like (such as Linux) systems with the environmental variable `$XDG_CONFIG_HOME` configured, the configuration file is located at `$XDG_CONFIG_HOME/rosters.toml`, otherwise it is located at `~/.config/rosters.toml`.
+On windows, the configuration file is located at `%LOCALAPPDATA%\rosters.toml`.
 TOML files are plain text files and they can be edited with any text editor (except perhaps for Microsoft Notepad, which is notorious for creating files with encoding issues).